laf0rge/onomondo-eim/README.md

 #### Monitoring Orders

-The REST-API user is expected to poll the rest resource from time to time to check on its `status`.
+The REST API user is expected to poll the rest resource from time to time to check on its `status`.
 The polling is done using the lookup operation:

 Example: URL to lookup a specific REST resource